We are pleased to announce the return of the Scullers’ Head of the Potomac for 2019!

 Regatta participants and spectators are advised to heed all posted parking restrictions.
 Access to the Washington Canoe Club immediately upstream of Potomac Boat Club must be kept open at all times.
 Do not park under the Aqueduct (the old stone arch) or between PBC and WCC so as to interfere with passage of traffic into the Washington Canoe Club.

 There is a limited amount of space for boat trailers at Thompson Boat Center.
 If you plan to bring a trailer to the regatta you MUST inform the regatta committee in advance, no later than September 15, so that parking spaces can be allocated in accordance with U.S. Park Service requirements.
 Without advance notification we will not be able to assure you trailer parking at the Thompson Boat Center parking lot.
-If you are bringing a trailer, please inform the Regatta Committee by September 15 by e-mail at email@example.com, and include the following details:
+When informing the Regatta Committee, please use the form below and include the following details:

 - Organization Name